ErdemOzgen/blackdagger-github-infra/README.md

 ![Attack Initiation Screen](./imgs/start.png)

 *Image showing the attack initiation screen, which confirms that a security test has been successfully launched.
-This interface provides confirmation that the BlackDagger system is now executing the configured test through GitHub's infrastructure.*
+This interface provides confirmation that the Blackdagger system is now executing the configured test through GitHub's infrastructure.*

 ## Available YAML Configurations